 A: If your tent is covered in black mold, and the canvas is falling apart there is not much you can do at that point.
 The tent body should be replaced (Look for your specific tent body in our "Parts" section.
 Tent bodies cost less than an entire tent).

-Mold and soap can effect the canvas water repellent treatment.
+Mold and “Iosso” treatment will degrade some of the canvas water repellency.
 You should retreat the affected area with a silicone based water repellent such as Kiwi Camp Dry.
 Be sure to get the silicone based.
 Other treatments could clog the tiny pores in the canvas and cause it to lose its breathability.

 Q: Will a Kodiak Canvas tent keep me dry?

 A: Absolutely yes!
 Kodiak Canvas tents are made with premium Hydra-Shield™ canvas.
 However, not all tents are completely waterproof out of the box.
 On occasion a new tent will experience some leaking.
 Over the life of the tent, occasional, waterproofing maintenance will be required.
 If leaking occurs, it is an easy fix.
 Treat the affected area with a SILICONE based waterproofing such as Kiwi Camp Dry®.
 This should absolutely take care of any leaks, and you should seldom have to retreat.
 Caution: Do not use other types of waterproofing such as Canvak® on this Hydra-Shield™ canvas, as it could affect the breathability of the canvas.
 When properly sealed, your expectation should be that a Kodiak Canvas tent will stay completely dry inside, even during drenching rains.

 Q: I grew up with canvas tents and remember when it was raining you could not touch the inside walls of the tent or it would wick water.
 Is this the case with a Kodiak Canvas tent?